Myopia Management

 -

-Ask your optometrist which option is right for your child today!
+Ask us which option is right for your child today!

 Congratulations to Dr. Nicole Kohan for being named one of the nation's Myopia Collective Change Agents!

-She will lead the optometric profession in elevating the standard of care for children with myopia.
+She is leading the optometric profession in elevating the standard of care for children with myopia.
 Dr. Kohan has received specialized training to create awareness, educate other optometrists and lead legislative efforts for children's' vision locally and nationwide.

 Resources